skullmubashir5656-bot/Code-Snapper/README.md

 ## What is CodeSnapper?

-CodeSnapper is a premium, dark-themed **code screenshot to text converter** that lets you upload, paste, photograph, or batch-process screenshots of code and instantly get back clean, copy-ready source — with exact indentation, syntax highlighting, and every special character preserved.
+CodeSnapper is a dark-themed **code screenshot-to-text extractor** that lets you upload, paste, photograph, or batch-process screenshots of code and instantly get back clean, copy-ready source — with exact indentation, syntax highlighting, and every special character preserved.

-Unlike traditional OCR tools, CodeSnapper uses **Google Gemini Vision AI** to understand code structure, not just recognize text — meaning brackets, whitespace, and indentation come out exactly right.
+Unlike traditional OCR tools, CodeSnapper uses **advanced Vision AI models** (routed through **OpenRouter**) to understand code structure, eliminate line numbers/gutter noise, and transcribe complex source accurately across all major programming languages.

 No more manually retyping code from tutorials, textbooks, whiteboards, or someone else's screen.